bugfre/Web-Application/README.md

+# Web-Application
-# Web-Application to store your favoriate list of movies
+- store your favoriate list of movies

 ## Video Walkthrough